The Cutting Room Floor:Content to expand/Prerelease Pages

 - Iwata Asks (SMB 25th)

-- Development information and concept art
+- Development info and concept art.

-- Shigeru Miyamoto wanted to have the goal flag to only rise up to the point Mario touched it, a concept that was finally implemented into Super Mario 3D Land
+- Shigeru Miyamoto wanted to have the goal flag to only rise up to the point Mario touched it, a concept that was finally implemented into Super Mario 3D Land.

 - The main theme originally had a much slower tempo, because it fit the basic prototype that was made at the time.